Beliavsky/fastmatrix/README.md

-source code from R fastmatrix package by Felipe Osorio and Alonso Ogueda
+source code from R fastmatrix: Fast Computation of some Matrices Useful in Statistics package by Felipe Osorio and Alonso Ogueda